Zachhi/Assembly-To-From-MachineLanguage/README.md

 ### Installing and Executing

 * Download the source code from github, or clone the repository into Visual Studio
+* If you wish to assemble a `.asm` to machine language code:
+  * Add, or create the `.asm` file in the project folder with the assembly code in it.
+  * Go to `main.cpp` and call the function `assemble(file.asm);`
+* If you wish to disassemble machine language code to a `.asm` file:
+  * Add, or create the `.hack` file in the project folder with machine language code (binary) in it.
+(I decided to use the `.hack` file extension to represent machine language code...not to be confused with the hack programming language)
+  * Go to `main.cpp` and call the function `disassemble(file.hack);`
+* You can dissassemble and assemble at the same time if you wish to do so
 * Compile code how you like, or, run the command `make`
 * After running `make`', execute by running the command `run` or `run.exe`
+* The assembled `.hack` file and/or the disassembled `.asm` file will automatically be created in your project folder

 ## Authors